ashald/EnvFile/README.md

 **Env File** is a plugin for JetBrains IDEs that allows you to set environment variables for your run configurations from one or multiple files.

-## Version 2.0 Notice

-Please notice that `EnvFile` just received a major upgrade and was released as a new major version - `v2.0`.
-With the main goal of major update being support for more JetBrains platforms a lot of things changed, including UI, so please be sure to read the updated guide below, even if you already have used previous versions of `EnvFile`.

 ### Supported Formats

 - **.env**